zhaxidele/Foundation-Models-Defining-A-New-Era-In-Human-Activity-Recognition/README.md

 <h1 align="center">Foundation Models Defining A New Era In Sensor-based Human Activity Recognition</h1>

-(To include your related work in this repository, please create a pull request with the relevant details ...)

 This repository aims to provide a curated, continuously updated index of foundation models (FMs) in the human activity recognition (HAR) domain.
 The organization follows our survey’s lifecycle-based taxonomy and major development directions.